 Always remember to check your address bar to check the authenticity of the website and browse with care.

 Is Anyone to Blame?

 A recent report by The Financial Times suggests that Microsoft actually held back on a security patch that could have slowed down the cyber extortion.
-The report further claims that Microsoft charges insane amounts of money from its customers in exchange for heightened security for their computers.
+The report further claims that Microsoft charges big amounts of money from its customers in white label cryptocurrency exchange for heightened security for their computers.

 This report has caused some serious damage to Microsoft’s reputation as over 500 million devices run on Windows which makes a lot of customers anxious.
 Moreover, Shadow Brokers, the group behind the attack claim that there are vulnerabilities in Windows 10 they intend to exploit and will cause further damage.
 Whether or not Microsoft fixes all this is up to them.
 Only time will tell the future of cyber security.